Street Trader's Licence

 There will be a fee for applying and renewing this licence.

 To apply online or to notify us of a change to a licence please use the links in the Online Services box below.
-Please allow at least five working days for us to process and issue the permit.
+Please allow a minimum of 28 days for us to process and issue the licence; whilst the law allows us 9 months to make a decision, we make every effort to issue as quickly as possible.